 Nikon has so far produced three mirrorless cameras with a smaller APS-C sensor instead of the larger full-frame sensor: the Z50, the retro-style Zfc, and the Z30.
 Each of these cameras can use any of Nikon’s Z lenses, albeit with a crop factor because they have a smaller sensor.
 Traditionally, APS-C cameras have been one of our top recommendations to new photographers, since they are an inexpensive way to do advanced photography, with surprisingly few downsides compared to more expensive full-frame cameras.

 If you’ve decided on an APS-C model for your first Nikon camera, which one should you get?
 The Z50 and Zfc are very similar but they do have differences.
-I would recommend the Z50 for most people because it has a more comfortable grip and is a bit less expensive.
+The Z50 is easier to recommend because it has a more comfortable grip and is a bit less expensive.
 However, the Zfc has some additional features, like a rear LCD screen that can fully articulate around, instead of just flipping up and down like on the Z50.
-The Zfc’s retro theme also looks pretty nice to me.
+The Zfc’s retro theme is also pretty appealing.

-The Z30 is a specialized camera without a viewfinder, and it’s targeted toward vloggers rather than photographers.
-I find the viewfinder essential, especially for handheld photography, but you can save a bit of money with the Z30 and gain a few specialized video features if you don’t need the viewfinder.
-The specialized video features are pretty small, like a 125-minute recording limit and a built-in light that alerts you when you’re filming.
+Meanwhile, the Z30 is a specialized camera without a viewfinder, and it’s targeted toward vloggers rather than photographers.
+Most photographers find a viewfinder to be essential, but if you don’t want one, you can save a bit of money with the Z30 and gain a few specialized video features like a longer recording limit and a tally light.

 All in all, the Nikon Z50 is one of the best first Nikon cameras for the typical photographer, whereas the Zfc or Z30 may be the best for you, depending on your needs.
-You can buy the Z50 with the 16-50mm kit lens included, for $1000.
+You can buy the Z50 with the 16-50mm kit lens included for $1000.
 You can also find it used for about $650 with the 16-50mm lens if you wait for a good deal.
-You need a lens with any Nikon mirrorless or DSLR camera, or you won’t be able to take pictures, and the 16-50mm is probably the single best value for a starting lens from Nikon.
-(Note that this lens is APS-C only, and it will apply an automatic crop if you use it on any Nikon full-frame camera, which I strongly recommend against.)

 How to Choose a Nikon DSLR